MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/admin-overview/what-subscription-do-i-have.md

 ms.date: 01/21/2021
 ---

-# What Microsoft 365 subscription do I have?
+# Which Microsoft 365 subscription do I have?

 If you're an admin, you can verify which subscriptions your organization has by going to the admin center.